Focused & Individualized Detox

 Is Methadone Addictive?

 Methadone works by changing how the central nervous system and the brain respond to pain.
 Not only does methadone prevent the feelings of euphoria that coincide with heroin and certain painkillers, but it alleviates the more severe symptoms of opioid withdrawal.
 In most cases, methadone is administered once a day in a designated clinic or by a licensed physician.
 Its effects last up to 8 hours, curbing drug cravings and allowing a person to function normally throughout the day.
 Despite the fact that methadone does not lead to feelings of pleasure or euphoria when taken as the proper dose, it can still be addictive.
 This is why it is so important for licensed medical professionals to administer the medication.
 If it is taken without supervision, the medication is likely to be misused.
 Because methadone can be addictive, many medical detox centers and treatment centers have made the switch from methadone to Suboxone.
 Suboxone provides a similar function, but has less potential for abuse.
-If you would like to learn more about the difference between methadone and Suboxone, reach out to Immersion Recovery Center today.
+If you would like to learn more about the difference between methadone and Suboxone, reach out to The Immersion Program today.

 Signs & Symptoms of Methadone Addiction